wisnc/crub/README.md

 pressing right at the end of a line wraps to the start of the next line

+### multiple firmwares

+previously(pre v3.0.0), pt subcommands create, resize, and delete, was not working.

+crub can now create new partitions, resize and delete existing partitions.
+This opens up the possibility of multiple firmwares to exist and switch very quickly without reflashing.

+`pt create app1 app 1280` creates a 1280kb app partition allowing you to flash firmware on it within 1280kb size limit

+`launch -f app1` launches firmware from the app1 partition with fast `-f` flag

+your imagination and 8MB is your limit with app combinations!

+!!! make sure your app partition sizes are divisible by 64kb !!!

 ---

 ## Version History / Changelog

+### 3.0.0

+- multiple firmwares now supported!
+- pt create/resize/delete fixed

 ### 2.9.0